NickWard00/Clash-Of-Commits/README.md

 We had a lot of fun coding this assignment.
 Right guys?
 Overall, I think our group enjoyed this assignment because we had a lot of creative freedom with it.
 We also lucked out in the random team selection because everyone contributed pretty regularly to our game's development.
 I think in order to improve this assignment, you should ~~behead~~ penalize any students that don't do their fair share of work.
 Also, the assignment is a LOT of work.
-We had everyone working regularly, pulling an easy 10-20 hours a week and still we won't have completed EVERYTHING on your assignment checklist.
+We had everyone working regularly, pulling an easy 15-20 hours a week and still we may not have completed EVERYTHING on your assignment checklist.
 Especially that 85% testing coverage requirement...please revise that to around 50% like the previous assignments for the sake of world peace.

 Extendable areas in the future:
 1. Creation of more game areas - we talked about incorporating blocks on the maps such as cave blocks, that when stepped on would move the player onto a new map.